commercionetwork/commercio-consortium/upgrade/2.2.0-3.0.0/en/update-tmkms.md

     sudo systemctl stop tmkms.service
     sudo systemctl disable tmkms.service
     ```
+3. Get height of chain
+    ```bash
+    cat /data_tmkms/tmkms/kms/commercio/commercio_priv_validator_state.json  | jq -r '.height'
+    ```
+    Use this value to compare with all other validators.
+    **NB**: you need `jq` program insalled in your kms.
+Use `sudo apt install jq` to install it

-3. Starting the new service This phase can be launched regardless of the validator node activity.
+4. Starting the new service This phase can be launched regardless of the validator node activity.
     As soon as the validator node starts working again, kms will immediately start providing the signing service.
     ```bash
     sudo systemctl enable tmkms.v3.service